New York City Mayor Election: Updates on Cuomo, Mamdani & More

-All eyes are on New York City as residents rank their favorite mayoral candidates in the election.
-While the Big Apple prepares to either keep current Mayor Eric Adams or fire him, former Governor Andrew Cuomo has risen in the polls as a Democratic favorite — despite his sexual harassment scandal in 2021 that led to his departure from office.
-Meanwhile, Zohran Mamdani has gained enough traction among younger voters as opposed to Cuomo.
+All eyes were on New York City as residents ranked their favorite mayoral candidates in the election.
+While the Big Apple prepares to either keep current Mayor Eric Adams or fire him, former Governor Andrew Cuomo rose in the polls as a Democratic favorite — despite his sexual harassment scandal in 2021 that led to his departure from office.
+Meanwhile, Zohran Mamdani gained enough traction among younger voters as opposed to Cuomo.

 Mamdani has been vocal about the city affordability crisis among other issues.
 At a recent event, he told the BBC, “This is a city where one in four of its people are living in poverty, a city where 500,000 kids go to sleep hungry every night.
 And ultimately, it’s a city that is in danger of losing that which it makes it so special.”